X-Illuminati/glyphinator/README.md

 * Quick Response 2D barcodes

 ### UPC-A
-Include upc.scad in your model with the use command.
+Include upc.scad in your model with the `use` command.
-See the documentation in [upc.scad](barcodes/upc.scad) for more details.
+See the [UPC/EAN user-guide](doc/upc.md) for more details.

 ```
 use <barcodes/upc.scad>
 UPC_A("01234554321");